Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 He and Freya... eh.
 They were definitely thinkin’ about a bigger family, but two or three *at most* seemed to be Freya’s line, and Christian was more than happy to respect that.
 He’d grown up in a warren of a family, so... he knew.

 "Uncy Firf!!"
 Diego stopped trying to tip over a chair and instead ran headlong into Christian’s leg.
-Which was…
+Which was...

 People tended to think of Christian as a giant Viking berserker made entirely of highly compressed murder.
 Which he was.
 But kids seemed to short circuit that in him.
 He picked up Diego and tossed him up nearly to the ceiling before swooping him around on a palm while making airplane noises.
 The little guy was built like a rubber ball, neither of his parents batted an eyelid.